Inversion of control: Background

 control lies with the parser, while in the other case, it lies with the receiving application.

-Dependency injection is a specific type of IoC.
-A service locator such as the Java Naming and Directory Interface (JNDI) is similar.
-In an article by Loek Bergman, it is presented as an architectural principle.

-In an article by Robert C. Martin, the dependency inversion principle and abstraction by layering come together.
-His reason to use the term "inversion" is in comparison with traditional software development methods.
-He describes the decoupling of services by the abstraction of layers when he is talking about dependency inversion.
-The principle is used to find out where system borders are in the design of the abstraction layers.
+The term was used by Michael Mattsson in a thesis (with its original meaning of a framework calling application code instead of vice versa) and was then taken from there by Stefano Mazzocchi and popularized by him in 1999 in a defunct Apache Software Foundation project, Avalon, in which it referred to a parent object passing in a child object's dependencies in addition to controlling execution flow.
+The phrase was further popularized in 2004 by Robert C. Martin and Martin Fowler, the latter of whom traces the term's origins to the 1980s.

 Description

 In traditional programming, the flow of the business logic is determined by objects that are statically bound to one another.
 With inversion of control, the flow depends on the object graph that is built up during program execution.
 Such a dynamic flow is made possible by object interactions that are defined through abstractions.
 This run-time binding is achieved by mechanisms such as dependency injection or a service locator.
 In IoC, the code could also be linked statically during compilation, but finding the code to execute by reading its description from external configuration instead of with a direct reference in the code itself.

 In dependency injection, a dependent object or module is coupled to the object it needs at run time.
 Which particular object will satisfy the dependency during program execution typically cannot be known at compile time using static analysis.
 While described in terms of object interaction here, the principle can apply to other programming methodologies besides object-oriented programming.

 In order for the running program to bind objects to one another, the objects must possess compatible interfaces.
 For example, class A may delegate behavior to interface I which is implemented by class B; the program instantiates A and B, and then injects B into A.